 When To Stop Using A High Chair

-Moving your toddler away from their high chair and onto a grown-up chair is a lovely feeling, because it can help make family meal times more inclusive, particularly if you all eat the same foods like well-cooked and unprocessed meat or baby friendly vegetables.
+Moving your toddler away from their high chair is a lovely feeling, because it can help make family meal times more inclusive, particularly if you all eat the same foods like well-cooked and unprocessed meat or baby friendly vegetables.

 For many parents seeing their little one sit on a “big girl chair” or “big boy chair” is also a lovely milestone, although it does hammer home just how fast your baby is growing up!

-But how do you know exactly when your child is ready to stop using a high chair?
+But how do you know exactly when your child is ready?

 The answer can be tricky, because there isn’t a set age as to when children should stop using high chairs.